I had a soul. Even though I didn’t deserve it, I was given a soul.

 I couldn’t drink it though.
 Not after the discordant dance I did after getting soaked.
 Not after how many times it’s been used as a weapon against me.

-Slowly I lifted it to my mouth.
-As I opened it, I twist it, flap it and even smile a bit – wouldn’t you if you suddenly had a flexible mouth?
+Slowly I lifted the glass.
 Then my mouth slammed open like that of a nutcracker and the water flowed down.

 I awaited the sparks or the twiddling, but instead…everything I’ve seen humans do flashed right before me.
 There was that couple enjoying a glass of wine I saw before the Doctor blew up the restaurant.
 In that field we flew over on our invisible jet, I saw someone riding a bicycle, sweating all the while but still smiling.
 I’ve seen people have a good cry while watching a movie, gorge on a lot of food, and bask in the sunshine.